Spr19CS210/PA-Drill-Section-Writeups/PA9-Crispr-GUI/README.md

   animal moved by 1.

 * As in PA8, there must be a command log that displays commands as they are being executed.
-  In the example video, this is done in a TextArea at the bottom of the garden.
+  In the example video, this is done in a TextArea at the bottom of the ecosystem.